Sheet music on an iPad (left), a Samsung tablet (top) and a Microsoft 2-in-1 (bottom). Photo: tablets-for-musicians.com

 Which iPad model is best for reading sheet music?

-The 12.9-inch iPad Pro (2021 or 2022) is definitely Apple’s best tablet for reading music.
+The 13-inch iPad Pro (2024) is definitely Apple’s best tablet for reading music.
 Its screen is slightly smaller than a sheet of paper.

-To be precise, the area of the 12.9-inch iPad Pro’s display is:
+To be precise, the area of the displays of the 13-inch iPad Pro (and Air) is:

 Its aspect ratio is closer to Letter format than A4:

-A4 and Letter paper sizes compared to 12.9-inch and 11-inch iPad Pro screens.
+A4 and Letter paper sizes compared to 13-inch and 11-inch iPad Pro screens.
 The surfaces and dimensions are those of the screens and not those of the tablets.

-The screen size of the iPad Pro 12.9 is sufficient to display complex scores.
+The screen size of the 13-inch iPad models (and of the older 12.9-inch models) is sufficient to display complex scores.
 By cropping the score margins (which is very easy in sheet music reading apps such as forScore, Newzik or MobileSheets), you can get close to the size of a printed score.

-The 12.9-inch iPad Pro is sleek and looks great on stage.
-It fits on any “normal” sheet music stand or on a dedicated tablet stand.
+The 13-inch iPad Pro and Air are sleek and look great on stage.
+They fit on any “normal” sheet music stand or on dedicated tablet stands.

-iPad Pro 11‑inch, iPad Air and “standard” iPad
+11‑inch iPad Pro and iPad Air, “standard” iPad

-The iPad Pro 11, on the other hand, is too small to read music parts or scores without straining your eyes.
-Its display represents only 60.8% of the area of a Letter page.
+The iPad Pro 11 and iPad Air 11, on the other hand, are too small to read music parts or scores without straining your eyes.
+Their display represent only 60.8% of the area of a sheet of Letter paper (or 58.8% of the A4 paper format).

-The 11-inch version is therefore more suitable for displaying tablatures, chords, or lyrics (e.g., with SongSheet Pro or Ultimate Guitar).
-It blends in very well on stage, especially on a tablet stand.
+The 11-inch iPad models are therefore more suitable for displaying tablatures, chords, or lyrics (e.g., with SongSheet Pro or Ultimate Guitar).
+They blend in very well on stage, especially on a tablet stand.

 The display of the 11-inch iPad Pro represents only 71% of the area of its 12.9-inch big brother.
 Here they are compared in Beethoven’s Piano Sonata № 12 in A-flat major (Opus 27).

-The same applies to the iPad Air and the 10th generation iPad (2022).
-These two tablets have the same display size: a 10.9-inch panel that is only slightly smaller than the one on the 11-inch iPad Pro.
+The same applies to the 10th generation iPad (2022) and older iPad Air models.
+They feature a 10.9-inch panel that is only slightly smaller than the one on the 11-inch iPad Pro.
 The display is too small to avoid squinting your eyes during long rehearsals or performances.

 A little practice on my iPad before a baroque music concert.
 Photo: tablets-for-musicians.com